CMU logo

 Life in Pittsburgh

 In Pittsburgh, we are very fortunate to be surrounded by parks, museums, a variety of entertainment venues, and so much more, all within easy access of Carnegie Mellon University.
-We hope you grow to love this city as much as we do and you enjoy your summer with us here at Carnegie Mellon University.
+We hope you enjoy your summer with us at CMU and grow to love this city as much as we do.